RayanAziz/Mahckoor/README.md

 5. Sending alerts via email & remote logging to SIEM on UDP port 514 in CEF.
 Ideas for the future:
 1. Support for multiprocessing/async
+2. Give options to ignore alerting on some changes (e.g. don't alert for changes in the profile picture)
-2. Utilize machine learning to identify anamoulous tweets
+3. Utilize machine learning to identify anamoulous tweets
-3. Support for analyzing tweet replies to match against a blacklist
+4. Support for analyzing tweet replies to match against a blacklist
-4. Analyze text & content in tweeted media
+5. Analyze text & content in tweeted media
 ## Requirements
 1. Python packages:
    - requests==2.28.1